Z Wave vs Zigbee - Zigbee winner

 AES stands for Advanced Encryption System.
 It’s an encryption algorithm used in IT applications to secure all sorts of sensitive data.

-AES was chosen back in 2001 as an official government security standard, but over time it’s become the go-to encryption standard for the private sector as well.
+AES was chosen back in 2001 as an official government security standard, but over time it’s also become the go-to encryption standard for the private sector.
 And for good reason.

 AES encryption is largely considered to be unbreakable and is one of the most secure encryption methods used today.